Label Nodes and Debugging Cursor's Position

 property that updates posLabel.text

-with a string with the format (x, y)
+with a string formatted as (x, y)

 1